mfeniseycopes/ghost/README.md

 ## Playing the Game

 1. Clone the repo.
-2. From the console,within the repo directory, run `ruby ghost.rb`.
+2. From the console, within the repo directory, run `ruby ghost.rb`.
 3. Players take turns adding a letter to the word, trying to not complete a word.

 ## About the Game